 Energy and protein

 The younger the weaning age of the calf the higher the energy and protein levels need to be.
-The feed offered to early weaned calves should be at least 11 mega joules metabolisable energy (MJ ME)/kg dry matter (DM) and 16 % crude protein, preferably 18 % crude protein.
+The feed offered to early weaned calves should be at least 11 megajoules metabolisable energy (MJ ME)/kg dry matter (DM) and 16 per cent crude protein, preferably 18 per cent crude protein.

 Examples of post-weaning diets which beef producers are using:

-Lucerne hay, 30 per cent grain & some soy protein or canola meal.
+- lucerne hay, 30 per cent grain and some soy protein or canola meal

 Calcium is the mineral most likely to be needed in a diet for calves.
-Generally, calcium carbonate (agricultural or microfine lime not builders lime) should be added to a grain based diet at the rate of 1½ parts per 100 parts (that is 1.5%) by weight of the grain in the diet.
+Generally, calcium carbonate (agricultural or microfine lime not builders lime) should be added to a grain based diet at the rate of 1½ parts per 100 parts (that is 1.5 per cent) by weight of the grain in the diet.

 Alternatively, complete rations in the form of pellets are available from commercial suppliers.

-If putting early-weaned calves onto very high quality pastures (eg. Improved spring pasture), consider the role of roughage in maintaining a healthy rumen.
+If putting early-weaned calves onto very high quality pastures (improved spring pasture), consider the role of roughage in maintaining a healthy rumen.

 Consider the risk of acidosis, particularly if feeding grain.
 Fibre is important for preventing acidosis.
 It creates a 'rumen mat' which slows the rate of fermentation.
 Fibre in the diet also stimulates secretion of saliva, which contains salts that buffer against acidity.
 Pellets with carbohydrates that are fermented slowly and have a minimum of fine material are recommended to reduce the risk of acidosis.
 Wheat is an example of a grain that is fermented quickly, so is not as desirable as other grain types.